Siva Shankar Baba: Arrest

-In June 2021, few FIRs of sexual harassment and abuse of students at the Sushil Hari International School, were filed against Siva Shankar Baba, and the case was transferred to CB-CID.
+In June 2021, few FIRs of sexual harassment and sexual abuse of students at the Sushil Hari International School, were filed against Siva Shankar Baba, and the case was transferred to CB-CID.
 Siva Shankar Baba was arrested by CB-CID for charges of sexually abusing girls of a residential school he founded in kelambakkam, under the POCSO law in Delhi.
 Three cases were booked against him under the Protection of Children from Sexual Offences (POCSO) Act.

 After the arrest of Sivashankar, a movement was formed to free him which included many of his supporters including film actor Shanmugaraja.
 The movement met with reporters and leveled allegations against BJP leader KT Raghavan and his wife Janaki Srinivasan.
 Raghavan acts as Sivasankar's school and trust administrator.
 While Shivshankar Baba was in jail, the movement accused the Janaki group backed by KT Raghavan, of trying to take over Baba's property and assets by refusing to allow non-Brahmins into the temple.
 They also accused Janaki Srinivasan of being involved in various activities, including expelling lower caste people who had been devoted to Baba for the past 20 years with a casteist attitude, and was involved in various corruption backed by BJP's KT Raghavan.
 The movement said that the wife of KT Raghavan was trying to take over temples under the control of Baba and damaged temple doors and other people and said the group has also filed false complaints against Baba to steal his property.
-The movement further said that KT Raghavan claimed that Baba won't arrested and then again deceived that Baba would be released in 3 days after his arrest.
+The movement further said that KT Raghavan claimed that Baba won't get arrested and then again deceived that Baba would be released in 3 days after his arrest.
 The group accused KT Raghavan of having more than 30 Goondas staying at Baba's ashram and intimidating others.
 The Shivshankar Baba Moral Movement has lodged a complaint with the Chengalpattu District Collector and the Chengalpattu District Superintendent of Police against KT Raghavan, the former BJP state general secretary, for allegedly defrauding them of Rs.
 3 crore in August 2021.

 In August 2021, Siva Sankar Baba moved the Madras High Court seeking bail, but the court dismissed his petitions after ‘not finding any ground to enlarge the petitioner on bail’.